HiteJinro: Success of Chamisul & Chamisul Fresh

 Jinro launched Chamisul in South Korea on October 19, 1998.
 Their goal with the new brand was to break the stereotype that soju had to be 25% ABV to be palatable.
-The success of the brand changed the image of soju from a strong hearty spirit to a "soft and clean" one.
-The name Chamisul has been commonly associated with soju ever since and its introduction marked an historic breakthrough in the soju market, in terms of its quality, brand power, and sales volume.
+The success of the brand changed the image of soju from a strong, hearty spirit to a "soft and clean" one.
+The name Chamisul has been commonly associated with soju ever since, and its introduction marked a historic breakthrough in the soju market, in terms of its quality, brand power, and sales volume.
 Chamisul was initially launched as a 23% ABV product when it was released.
 It has subsequently been revised to 20.1% ABV, while its sister sub-branding "Chamisul Fresh" is sold at 17.2% ABV.
 These two brands are currently leading the domestic soju market.

-The brand has gained huge popularity by using bamboo charcoal filtration method since its launch.
+The brand has gained huge popularity by using the bamboo charcoal filtration method since its launch.
 The recipe has also been renewed seven times since.

-Chamisul has become a common placeword for soju in South Korea.
-The brand has been holding a 50% (or more) share of the domestic market since two years after its initial release.
+Chamisul has become a common place word for soju in South Korea.
+The brand has been holding a 50% (or more) share of the domestic market for two years after its initial release.

 Impact on Korean drinking culture

-Hitejinro's product line includes six beers, most notably the Hite label; seven soju lines, including the Korean favorite, Chamisul; two whiskey variations; and one wine.
+Hitejinro's product line includes six beers, most notably the Hite label; seven soju lines, including the Korean favourite, Chamisul; two whiskey variations; and one wine.
 Together, this has garnered them a sizeable market share.
 Hite Brewery Co., Ltd. is the leading player in the Korean alcoholic drinks market, generating a 50.2% share.

 Jinro's brand of soju is the biggest-selling spirit in the world, according to a survey by the UK-based Drinks International magazine, easily outselling vodka and whisky brands last year.

-Average adult annual consumption of spirits in South Korea is 9.57 liters, the world's highest, according to 2005 data from the World Health Organization published last year.
+Average adult annual consumption of spirits in South Korea is 9.57 litres, the world's highest, according to 2005 data from the World Health Organisation published last year.
 The Korean landscape of drinking has resulted in numerous street brawls, increased family violence and other crimes involving drinking.
-This prevalent problem is further exacerbated due to very minimal government punishment when a crime is committed with alcohol.
+This prevalent problem is further exacerbated due to very minimal government punishment when a crime is committed while under the influence of alcohol.

 Due to these occurrences, Hite-Jinro has begun putting warning labels on bottles of Chamisul and Beer products with messages reading: "No more drunken violence!
-Let's improve wrong drinking culture!"
+Let's improve the wrong drinking culture!"

 "We felt tremendously responsible for social problems caused by drinking... we will help with efforts to change our drinking culture to a more positive one," said a sales manager at Hite-Jinro, quoted in Chosun Ilbo newspaper.